pulumi/pulumi-provider-boilerplate/README.md

-# xyz Pulumi Provider
+# Pulumi Native Provider Boilerplate

 This repo is a boilerplate showing how to create a native Pulumi provider.

+### Background

+This repository is part of the [guide for authoring and publishing a Pulumi Package](https://www.pulumi.com/docs/guides/pulumi-packages/how-to-author).

+Learn about the concepts behind [Pulumi Packages](https://www.pulumi.com/docs/guides/pulumi-packages/#pulumi-packages).

+## Creating a Pulumi Native Provider

 You can search-replace `xyz` with the name of your desired provider as a starting point for creating a provider that manages resources in the target cloud.

 Most of the code for the provider implementation is in `pkg/provider/provider.go`.